giggiox/luigicennini.it/content/en/projects/git.md

 ```
 Note that any untracked file will still be kept (git does not know about untracked files).

+To also remove untracked files (which you can view running `git status`) you can use the `git clean` command.

+Use `git clean -d` to also recurse into directorys, or `git clean -i` for an interactive mode.
+In any way, `git clean` is just a "fancy" bash `rm`.

 2. **mixed**

 A mixed reset (`--mixed`) changes the branch tip and un-stages changes, but your working directory remains untouched.